Skip to main content

 Jul 12, 2005

-It's just a few words on a yellow piece of paper signed by people that are mostly gone now.
+It's just a few words on a yellow piece of paper signed by people who are mostly gone now.
 But what a history that piece of paper could tell if the trials and tribulations that your first members went through to bring you into this world were told.

 Just reflect for a moment on your past and some of the UAW leaders that have come forth from you.